 Scoop (or pipe) a mound of frosting on top of the cake.
 Be generous, as a nice thick layer is easier to make smooth.

 Use an offset spatula to spread the frosting out, pushing it over the the top edge.

 Once the top of the cake's covered, hold the blade of the spatula against the top of the cake.
 Keep the spatula steady while you use your other hand to spin the turntable.
 Spread and spin until the top of your cake is level and smooth.
-Again, don't overwork it.
-Quit while you're ahead.
+(Again be careful not to overwork it.)

 Load your spatula with frosting and apply it thickly to the side of your cake.
 (You can also pipe it on with a pastry bag and a large round tip if you prefer.)
-Smooth it out by holding the long edge of a bench scraper or straight icing spatula vertically and using your other hand to spin the turntable.
+Smooth it out by holding the long edge of a bench scraper, or a straight icing spatula, vertically and using your other hand to spin the turntable.

-- Stop every few spins or so to scrape excess buttercream back into the bowl.
+Stop every few spins to scrape excess buttercream back into the bowl.
 Dip the spatula in warm water and wipe it down with a paper towel if frosting starts to build up.
 Slightly warming the spatula like this helps the buttercream get even smoother.

-Fill in holes if needed (it happens!) and re-smooth by giving the turntable another spin.
+Fill in holes if needed and re-smooth by giving the turntable another spin.